 Why Garden with Kids?

-Since 1982, KidsGardening has supported educators and caregivers nationwide in bringing the life-changing benefits of gardening to kids.
-Why are we so passionate about youth gardening?
-Why are we so dedicated to helping all children get the opportunity to play and learn in the garden?
+Since 1982, KidsGardening has supported educators and caregivers nationwide in bringing the life-changing benefits of gardening to children.
+We believe every child deserves the opportunity to play, learn, and grow in a garden.

 Three kids looking through brown leaf mulch in a raised garden bed.